Arnazz10/CLItool/README.md

 # 🖥️ System Resource Monitor CLI (Java + OSHI)

 A **cross-platform terminal monitor** for system resources built with **Java 17** and [OSHI](https://github.com/oshi/oshi).
-Tested on **Linux Mint**, works on Windows, macOS, and other Unix systems.
+Tested on **Linux Mint**, works on Windows, macOS, and other Unix systems in it

 ---